FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 should not be engaged in anti-social behaviour and this will be checked, the applicant/s must not be

-in rent arrears for more than twelve weeks in the past three years and if this is the case, a payment--- arrangement must have been made with LCCC.
+in rent arrears for more than twelve weeks in the past three years and if this is the case, a payment
+---
+arrangement must have been made with LCCC.
 Ms. Creed noted that the applicant/s also must not

 have purchased a previous dwelling from LCCC.